Hong Kong shares reboundComment on this story

-The China Enterprises Index of the top Chinese listings in Hong Kong rose 0.2 percent.
+The China Enterprises Index of the top Chinese listings in Hong Kong shed 0.4 percent on the day to end flat for the week.